Skip to main content

 Reinstall the Buster app

-2. Verify the connection appears as “Connected”.
+4. Verify the connection shows as “Connected”

 If your agent isn’t running when PRs are created: